Day 1: La Paz, Bolivia

 Enjoy a boat excursion on the lake to two islands – Isla del Sol, the largest island on the lake, and the Isla de la Luna, both considered ancient holy sites of the Inca.
 It was here, according to local mythology, that Viracocha, the bearded god who created the universe, emerged from the waters of Lake Titicaca and created the sun and the moon.
 The islands remain largely undeveloped.
 Copacabana Hotel Rosario Del Lago – Lake view (B,L)

-Day 4: Lake Titicaca / Isla del Sol / La Paz
+Day 4: Copacabana / Isla del Sol / La Paz

 This morning, board a private boat to visit the Temple Pilkokaina Holy Steps, the temple of the sun, on Isla del Sol, which is a more typical Inca structure with its triple doorway fronted building.
 Despite its diminutive size, it is a very elegant example of Inca architecture.
 Then you visit the Fountain of Youth.
 After lunch on the island, visit the nearby communities that live in the middle of Lake Titicaca.
 Return to La Paz in the afternoon.
 Casa Grande Hotel - Deluxe Room (B,L)